 Like all states, Oregon has its own set of exemptions that you may use when filing for Chapter 7 or Chapter 13 bankruptcy.
 Exemptions determine what property (such as a home, car, instrument, retirement account, etc.) you may keep in a Chapter 7 bankruptcy, and how much you must pay to certain creditors in Chapter 13 bankruptcy.
-Some states allow debtors to choose between the state exemption system and a set of federal bankruptcy exemptions – but Oregon is not one of them.
-In Oregon, you must use the state exemptions below.
-In addition to this list, you may also use any applicable amounts in the federal nonbankruptcy exemptions.
+As of July 1, 2013, if you file for bankruptcy in Oregon you can elect to use the federal bankruptcy exemptions instead of the Oregon exemptions.
+If you do use the state exemptions below, you may also use any applicable amounts in the federal nonbankruptcy exemptions.

 Unless noted otherwise, if a couple is married and filing jointly in Oregon, each spouse may claim the full amount of each exemption.
 This is informally called “doubling.”